 - #3: Lung King Heen was chosen because it is a luxurious restaurant that is children friendly.
 It provides the best Cantonese food, the best service and the best atmosphere in the whole region of Hong Kong and Guangdong Province.

-- #4 and #5: Disneyland's Starliner Diner and Noah's Ark's Harvest House were chosen because they are in big Hong Kong resorts that cater primarily to children.
+- #4 and #5: Disneyland's Starliner Diner and Noah's Ark's Harvest Restaurant were chosen because they are in big Hong Kong resorts that cater primarily to children.
 You might choose to stay at their hotels.

 - #6 IKEA Shatin's restaurant was included at the end because it is a low-price children friendly restaurant that is popular with both local kids and expats.